 “Mental health impacts physical health.
 We are able to confidently biopsy and identify these nodules and that means a lot for our patients,” Dr. Udoji said.
 “Now, with this new technology we are able to get a biopsy done much earlier which has huge outcome implications for malignant nodules.”

 At Wellstar, cancer care is tailored for each patient.
 In the Wellstar STAT Clinic for Lung Cancer, patients meet with multiple specialists at once to discuss their care options and create a personalized treatment plan.
-Specialists in the STAT Clinics, which are located at Wellstar Cobb, Kennestone, North Fulton and West Georgia medical centers, work with patients to determine the optimal course of treatment and will talk with patients and families about biopsy options, including the Ion system.
+Specialists in the STAT Clinics, which are located at Wellstar Cobb, Douglas, Kennestone Regional, North Fulton medical centers, work with patients to determine the optimal course of treatment and will talk with patients and families about biopsy options, including the Ion system.
 The STAT Clinics give patients the opportunity to have their diagnoses managed right away, and literature shows that the clinics’ diagnostic and treatment model improves outcomes for patients.